motajomichael/chatIonic/README.md

     * open `/src/firebase-messaging-sw.js` and replace messagingSenderId: "..." with < your messagingSenderId >
     More info here :  https://angularfirebase.com/lessons/send-push-notifications-in-angular-with-firebase-cloud-messaging/
 * Update manifest.json:
-    * open `/src/manifest.json` and replace "name": "chat21-ionic" and "short_name": "chat21-ionic" with the name of your project (optional)
+    * open `/src/manifest.json` and replace "name": “chatIonic” and "short_name": “chatIonic” with the name of your project (optional)

 ## Run App on Browser ##
 * Now you will need to serve the app.
 Run: `ionic serve` in the terminal.
 (Update the plugins if required)